mox669/xunit.nvim/README.md

 Although not ideal, you can run every test inside the buffer with `:XRunAll`.
 (See ___Known Issues___)

 ### Default Configuration
-In order to use the plugin, you have to run the setup function and optionally add a config to it:
+In order to use the plugin, you have to run the setup function.
+It is recommended to create a __cs.lua__ file inside __nvim/ftplugin__ to only use the plugin when .cs files have been loaded.
+Add the config:
 ```lua
 require("xunit").setup({